 Unless it was brought on by an acute illness, lactose intolerance is a life-long issue that may progressively worsen over time.
 This means that you will need to diligently take those pills for the rest of your life, and you may even need to up the dosage from time to time (as your natural lactase production continues to deplete).
-Beyond the fact that this just doesn’t seem normal, what a pain!

 I Hope You Don’t Mind Some Gas Anyway

 Researchers at Baylor College of Medicine in Houston tested the most popular lactase enzyme products (such as Lactaid, Dairy Ease and Lactrase) for effectiveness.
 The results showed some relief of abdominal cramping and bloating, but none of the products they tested had any effects on gas.
 As for the cramping and bloating, the effects on an individual level varied widely, from significant benefit to no help at all.

 Let’s say you are diligent about taking the pills, are you just as diligent about reading the labels?
 Lactose intolerant individuals who do not go dairy free must read labels as frequently as their non-dairy siblings.
 Lactose hides in ingredients such as whey, and is found in numerous processed foods, marinades, etc. If you don’t check the labels and plan your pills accordingly, symptoms may ensue.

 But Lactase Enzymes Do NOT Treat Milk Allergies or Milk Protein Intolerance